- What is A Library?

 Frequently Asked Questions (FAQs)

-Question: What are Python libraries used for?
+Q.1: What are Python libraries used for?

-Answer: Python libraries are used to create applications and models in a variety of fields, for instance, machine learning, data science, data visualization, image and data manipulation, and many more.
+Ans: Python libraries are used to create applications and models in a variety of fields, for instance, machine learning, data science, data visualization, image and data manipulation, and many more.

-Question: Are all Python libraries free?
+Q.2: Are all Python libraries free?

-Question: How do libraries work in Python?
+Q.3: How do libraries work in Python?

-Answer: We can simply import Python Libraries in our code and then use the functions, etc. which the libraries have to offer.
+Ans: We can simply import Python Libraries in our code and then use the functions, etc. which the libraries have to offer.

-Question: How do I list all libraries in Python?
+Q.4: How do I list all libraries in Python?

-Answer: There are two ways in which we can list all the libraries in Python:
+Ans: There are two ways in which we can list all the libraries in Python:

 - Using the help function: To acquire a list of installed modules in Python, we can use the help function.
-We can type the following command into the python prompt and it will display a list of all the modules that have been installed on the system..
+We can type the following command into the Python prompt and it will display a list of all the modules that have been installed on the system..

 We do not need to install any additional packages to list it; nevertheless, we must manually search or filter the list for the appropriate module.